Household Hazardous Waste Program Info

 - Pool chemicals

 - Photo chemicals

 - Toxic cleaning products

 - Mercury-containing items (thermometers & fluorescent lamps for example)

-ACI does offer curbside collection of used motor oil and filters.
-Please review the handling instructions below:
+ACI offers curbside collection of used motor oil and filters.

-Household batteries, latex paint, and fluorescent lamps may be dropped off at the local ACI office.
+- Household batteries and fluorescent lamps may be dropped off at the local ACI office.
 Refer to our contact page for location and hours.
 Please put a piece of tape over the positive terminal on all batteries.